 These types of procedures have several distinct advantages over traditional hair transplants and other hair loss prevention tactics.

 For one, unlike with the use of medicines or topical creams and gels, the results are long-lasting.
 As well as this, although these types of procedures are still in their infancy, no serious side effects from either have so far been observed.

 When it comes to a traditional hair transplant, though it may be an effective method, there are many drawbacks.
 It is a lengthy and painful procedure.
 A traditional hair transplant can take anywhere from four hours to several days and it takes weeks to fully recover from.

-With regenerative treatment for hair loss, the procedures take only a few hours in most cases.
+With our treatment for hair loss, the procedures take only a few hours in most cases.
 They are performed under local anesthetic only and the recovery time is minimal.
 Especially compared to traditional hair transplants.